 The construction.
 How the shirt is sewn together is a good indicator of its quality and durability.
 Look at how the seams are stitched — are there tiny pieces of thread hanging off?
 Are there more stitches per inch or less?
 Also look at the exterior of the shirt — is the embroidery or pleating well done or are there small threads dangling off of the shirt?

 The fit.
 A well-made guayabera will hang off of the body but not be super baggy.
 It will hang past the waistband of your jeans or trousers by at least three inches but not be so long as to look like a tunic.
 Depending on your body shape, you might want a shirt that tapers in slightly at the bottom.
 It is possible to get a guayabera that doesn't fit quite right tailored.
 Penner’s has in-house tailors who assist with this process when you make a purchase at our store, for no extra charge.

 Ready to buy a guayabera?
 Penner's has a selection of the shirts, made in Mexico, Colombia and Panama, in both long and short sleeves.
-Browse our selection and place your order online, or come to our store to see the options in person.
+Browse our selection and place your order online, or come to our men's clothing store in San Antonio to see our Authentic Guayabera options in person.
 If you have any question about fit, fabric or style, feel free to give us a call at 210-226-2487, and we'll be happy to help you out.